-PhD candidates in good standing are eligible to receive a Master's degree after advancing to candidacy.
-If you're interested, submit the university's application to graduate, available in Banner.
-You must also submit the Brown CS application to Lauren Clarke no later than May 1 of the year that you wish to receive the degree.
-The requirements for a Master's degree must be met as specified in the Brown CS application, and the research project that used to advance to candidacy may be used to fulfill the research project.
+If you're a PhD candidate in good standing, you're eligible to receive a Master's degree after advancing to candidacy.
+If you're interested in this, you should should submit the university's application to graduate, available in Banner.
+The Brown CS application (PDF), which should be submitted to Lauren Clarke, is due no later than May 1 of the year you wish to receive the degree.
+The requirements for a Master's degree must be met as specified in the Brown CS application, and the research project used to advance to candidacy may be used to fulfill the research project.

-The requirements for a Master's degree differ from the advance to candidacy requirements.
-To earn a Master's degree, you're required to complete six graduate-level courses in CS or related areas that should be chosen as follows:
+The requirements for a Master's degree differ from the requirements to advance to candidacy.
+To earn their Master's degree, a student is required to complete 6 graduate level courses in CS or related areas that should be chosen as follows: